maglietti/QB-OrderTrackingGuide/report.md

 Remember the reports that management asked for in the morning meeting?
 They want to know which customers spend the most and which products produce the most revenue.
 We need to create a report to answer each question.
 Then, we can place them together on the app home page - the dashboard - so management can access them at any time.

 Reports are visual displays of data.
 Quick Base can create pie charts, bar charts, line graphs, summary reports, and even calendars and maps.
 You’ve already seen the most common report Quick Base automatically creates, the table report.
-Each time you click a table icon in table navigation, Quick Base opens the table home page and displays the default table report for all of the table records.
+Each time you select a table icon in table navigation, Quick Base opens the table home page and displays the default report.

-## Create a Table Report to summarize Orders
+## Create a Table Report to Summarize Orders

-Let's create a report to collect all the information from our tables and display a summary of all the orders.
+Let's create a report to collect all the information from our table and display a summary of all the orders.
 Management didn't ask for the report, yet, but you know that it will help everyone understand what is going on and answer questions they have asked in the past.
 As you think about what everyone talks about in the morning meeting, you write down the fields that the team usually has questions about.

 | Field | Source Table | Type |
 |:-|:-|:-|